cisco-open/camblet-driver/README.md

 This Linux Kernel module runs and exposes a [Wasm](https://webassembly.org) runtime as a proof of concept for checking:
 - Wasm is capable of running the kernel space
-- running code in kernel space in allmost all languages compiled to Wasm
+- running code in kernel space in almost all languages compiled to Wasm
 - expose Wasm functionality written in Wasm to eBPF securely

 ## Why doing this?

-[eBPF](https://ebpf.io) is a fine piece of technology for doing low-level tracing, traffic shifting, authorization and other cool things in the kernel space, and a user space counterpart of an eBPF program helps it to manage more complex logic.
+[eBPF](https://ebpf.io) is a fine piece of technology for doing low-level tracing, traffic shifting, authorization, and other cool things in the kernel space, and a user space counterpart of an eBPF program helps it to manage more complex logic.
 Wasm is a fine piece of technology to write more [complex business logic](https://www.secondstate.io/articles/ebpf-and-webassembly-whose-vm-reigns-supreme/) (it is Turing-complete).
 This project aims to create such a setup, where one can support an eBPF program next from Kernel space, with user space level logic, written in Wasm, exposed as a normal Kernel function, instead of communicating through eBPF maps to user space.

 ### Presentations